felixlopz/hubrise-test-task/content/docs/en/payment.md

 ![Payment history example](../images/044-en-2x-payment-history.png)

-The first time you make a payment, the payment is listed as an upgrade.
+The first time you make a payment, the payment is identified as **Plan upgrade**.
 Subsequent payments will be listed with the date of the [billing period](docs/payment#billing-cycles).
 Once you have a valid payment method saved, payments are automated.

 Details within each invoice can be viewed directly on the HubRise back office by clicking on the date.
 Each payment will display: